pythonanywhere/help_pages/articles/FollowingTheDjangoTutorial.md

   * TIP: *the links to the documentation in the comments in settings.py should point to the same django version as your virtualenv, 2.0.
 If they don't, then you probably accidentally ran the `startproject` command without activating the virtualenv.
 Probably best to delete the whole `mysite` directory, make sure your virtualenv is active, and run `startproject` again.*.

 ### Playing with the API

-Everythin in this section should work fine in your Bash console.
-If you want a better interactive interpreter for `manage.py shell`, do a
+Everything in this section should work fine in your Bash console.

+(A minor thing: if you want a better interactive interpreter for `manage.py shell`, do a

     pip install ipython

+and you'll get nice tab-completion and syntax highlighting).

 ### *Do not* start the development server to access the Django Admin